AionSystem/SOVEREIGN-TRACE-PROTOCOL/UNILATERAL-NDA.md

 (e) Promptly notify the Disclosing Party of any unauthorized disclosure
     or suspected breach

-(f) Return or destroy all Confidential Information upon written request
+(f) Return or destroy all Confidential Information upon written request,
-    or conclusion of the evaluation period
+    or upon the conclusion of the **evaluation period** as defined below.
+    The Receiving Party may retain one archival copy of Confidential Information for legal compliance and dispute resolution purposes, provided such copy remains subject to confidentiality obligations indefinitely.

 ---

 ## 5. NO REVERSE ENGINEERING

-The Receiving Party agrees not to reverse engineer, decompile, or disassemble any technical Confidential Information, and not to use it as the basis for developing competing products or services.
+The Receiving Party agrees **not to reverse engineer, decompile, or disassemble any software provided as Confidential Information** for the purpose of extracting source code or algorithms, unless permitted by applicable law.
+Mere observation of software behavior is not prohibited.

 ---

-## 6. TERM
+## 6. EVALUATION PERIOD AND TERM

+**Evaluation Period** begins on the effective date and ends upon the earliest of:
+(a) the Receiving Party’s written notice of non‑interest;
+(b) 90 days after the last disclosure; or
+(c) termination of this Agreement.

-This Agreement is effective from the date of signature and continues for **two (2) years**.
+**Term of Agreement:** This Agreement is effective from the date of signature and continues for **two (2) years**.
 Confidentiality obligations survive termination for an additional **two (2) years** with respect to information disclosed during the term.

 ---